Musyoki-Gerald/pharmacy-management-system/README.md

 ## Installation and Setup

 1. Download and Install [XAMPP](https://www.apachefriends.org/download.html)
-2. Open XAMPP Control Panel and start Apache and MySQL.
+2. Open the XAMPP Control Panel and start Apache and MySQL.
 3. Clone the repository to your system or download and extract the zipped folder.
 4. Place the folder PHARMACY in *C:\xampp\htdocs*.
-5. In web browser, open *localhost/phpmyadmin*.
+5. In a web browser, open *localhost/phpmyadmin*.
 6. Create a new database called 'tenol' in phpmyadmin.
 7. Import the file 'tenol.sql' into the database.